nenadmarkus/pico/README.md

 ## Contact

-For any additional information contact me at <nenad.markus@fer.hr> or visit <http://public.tel.fer.hr/odet/>.
+For any additional information contact me at <nenad.markus@fer.hr>.

 Copyright (c) 2013, Nenad Markus.
 All rights reserved.